drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

     far as it is our understanding, have used other forms of channel.

--   Using the optical data for the nanoparticles\' different loading concentrations, we numerically found the power absorbed by the nanofluid and power transmitted to the PV module integrated with the heat exchange.
-The addition of 50:50% water-ethylene glycols as a base fluid will filter out 19.58% of the total solar irradiation on the CPV/T system.
-It was also found that the nanofluid solution with concentration ratio 20 ppm, 50 ppm, 95 ppm, 200 ppm, 500 ppm will filter 22.94%, 42.43%, 50.59%, 52.08%, and 80.75% of spectrum, respectively.
+-   Using optical data for the different loading concentrations of nanoparticles, we numerically found the power absorbed by the nanofluid and the power transmitted to the PV module integrated with the heat exchange.
+The use of a 50:50% water-ethylene glycol solution as a base fluid will filter out 19.58% of the total solar irradiation on the CPV/T system.
+It was also found that the nanofluid solution with concentration ratios of 20 ppm, 50 ppm, 95 ppm, 200 ppm, and 500 ppm will filter 22.94%, 42.43%, 50.59%, 52.08%, and 80.75% of the spectrum, respectively.

--   We numerically determined the elements\' temperature profile in the model system and found that the filtering tubes and nanofluid temperature were found the highest values.
-The peak temperature of the nanofluid is by far higher than the PV module's peak temperature for sample A to F, and the temperature of the water in the tank rises peak value at 14:00 with value 313.73 K, 314.19 K , 324.12 K 332.56 K, 333.42 K, and 350.68 K, respectively.
+-   We numerically determined the temperature profiles of the elements of the model system and found that the filtering tubes and nanofluid have the highest values.
+The peak temperature of the nanofluid is higher, by far, than the PV module's peak temperature for all samples A to F, and the temperature of the water in the tank rises to a peak value at 14:00 of 313.73 K, 314.19 K , 324.12 K 332.56 K, 333.42 K, and 350.68 K, respectively.

--   The combined efficiency of the system under the solar irradiance in a typical day with a geometrical concentration ratio of 5.8 filtering channel and 3.43 PV/T systems reaches a maximum value of 50.35%, 65.2%, 72.70%, 74.7%, and 85% for ZnO nanofluid of concentration ratio 20 ppm, 50 ppm, 95 ppm, 200 ppm, and 500 ppm, respectively.
+-   The combined efficiency of the system under the solar irradiance of a typical day with a geometrical concentration ratio of 5.8 at the filtering channel and 3.43 at the PV module reaches a maximum value of 50.35%, 65.2%, 72.70%, 74.7%, and 85% for a ZnO nanofluid of concentration ratios 20 ppm, 50 ppm, 95 ppm, 200 ppm, and 500 ppm, respectively.

--   The usefulness of the model\'s energy conversion was analyzed by merit function and found that the value is increasing from 1.076 to 1.184 to sample A to F, respectively.
+-   The usefulness of the model\'s energy conversion was analyzed by merit function and was found to increase in value from 1.076 to 1.184, over the samples A to F, respectively.